Nexthrive/NexademyV2WEB/README.md

   - **tsconfig.json**: TypeScript configuration for type checking.
   - **package.json**: Dependencies and scripts for the project.

-## Role-Driven Zoning Principles

-1. **Role-based:** The application is divided into modules specific to user roles.
-2. **Zoning:** Features and components are isolated into dedicated zones for better maintainability.
-3. **Scalability:** New roles, components, or services can be added with minimal refactoring.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).